junhuitan2017/ComicReader/README.md

 Just open the HTML file and you are in!

+Alternatively, use [this link](https://raw.githack.com/junhuitan2017/ComicReader/main/manga.html) to view the site directly!

 ## Usage

 There is a input to navigate to sepcific page and a dropdown to specify the number of comics to display at once